AgentPoles/stable/README.md

 Note: API response caching was intentionally avoided.
 The assumption is that each task should be treated in isolation, which is important since some of the same API calls from Part 2 are reused here.

-Additionally, the `getUser` endpoint was used optionally to look up human-readable names for wallet addresses (e.g., StableLab and the whale).
+Additionally, the `getUser` endpoint was used optionally to look up human-readable names for wallet addresses (e.g., StableLab).
 This step was only for improving the readability of the final report and is not required for the main logic or computation.

 ### Step 1